Light therapy is treatment

 The amount of time I need to sit in front of a light

 box depends on how strong a light I use.

 The amount of exposure you need depends on the

 intensity of light you use and could range anywhere from 30 minutes to 2

 who have seasonal affective disorder become depressed in the fall and winter, when

 days are shorter and sunlight is limited.
-Although researchers are still
+Researchers are still

-studying the exact cause of SAD, some believe the body's 24-hour biological
+studying the exact cause of SAD, but some believe lack of light may be the key.
+Seasonal changes in light may upset the body's 24-hour biological